 A virtual gala is a fundraising event where donors participate through the internet instead of in person.

 You can simply have an online auction, or go all out with a live streamed program that your supporters can view from home.

 Though you may think it will be difficult to match the excitement of your in-person gala, many virtual galas have exceeded the proceeds of last year’s event, realizing the following benefits:

 - Donors can participate from anywhere (great for school alumni!)

 - Enhance social media presence by driving people to Facebook page or YouTube channel

 - Meet a new audience of supporters who prefer virtual events

 Of course, throwing a virtual gala doesn’t preclude you from throwing your live gala later on.
-You may even find you can reach two distinct audiences in two different ways!
+You may even find you can reach two distinct audiences in different ways!